 Break-out session topics for conference attendees over the two-day event include exercise, healthy eating, money safety, laughter yoga, prescription drug plans, palliative care and mental health.
 This conference appeals to health care and social service professionals, health care administrators, clinicians, older adults or retirees, family members providing care for a loved one, students and anyone who wants to learn tips for leading a healthier life.

-The deadline for a reduced registration fee is July 27, 2018.
+The deadline has been extended to Friday, August 3, 2018, for the reduced registration fee .
 After that date, the rate increases for the pre-conference workshop and one- and two-day registrations.
 There is a discounted rate for students and retirees.
 More information about registering is online at USI.edu/maia or by calling 812-464-1989.

 Photo Credit: MAIA